Never

 Files on the destination are never overwritten.
 As long as this option is selected, the destination only contains the first version of each source file.

-Files on the destination are only overwritten if the modification date of the source file is newer than the modification date of the destination file.
-When editing a source file, the modification date is automatically set to the current date and time, which would cause the file to be synced again.
-When replacing a source file with an older version, that version wouldn’t be synced until editing it again.
+Files on the destination are only overwritten if the modification date of the source is newer than the modification date of the destination.
+When editing a source file, the modification date is automatically set to the current date and time, which then causes the file to be synced again.
+When replacing a source file with an older version that has an earlier modification date, that version will not be synced until editing it again.

 Always

-Files on the destination are always overwritten, regardless of whether their modification date has changed or not.
+Files on the destination are always overwritten, regardless their modification date or size.